As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

-This article covers a troubleshooting checklist of steps to take when you run into this issue.
+This article covers a troubleshooting checklist of steps to take when encountering this issue.
+We’ll also cover when you see the green light on your Shield TV (signaling it’s on) but your TV screen is black.

 You’d be surprised how often the issue comes down to something simple.
 So we’re going to look at two easy solutions first.

-Start by checking the power cable from your NVIDIA Shield to where it’s plugged in for power.
+Start by checking the power cord from your NVIDIA Shield to where it’s plugged in for power.

 Of course, if your Shield is not plugged in, it won’t turn on.

-Assuming that’s not the issue, let’s test that your power cable is functioning.
+Assuming that’s not the issue, let’s test whether your power cable is functioning.

-Unplug your NVIDIA Shield power cable from the outlet and plug in something else in the same spot.
+Unplug your NVIDIA Shield power cord from the outlet and plug in something else in the same spot.

-The goal is to test whether the issue is your Shield TV or the electrical outlet.
+The goal is to test whether the issue is your Shield TV power supply or the power outlet.

 To make things simple, grab the closest table lamp.
-If the light turns on, you may be dealing with a faulty power cable.
+If the light turns on, you may have a faulty power cable.

-The NVIDIA Shield uses a proprietary power cable, so you won’t be able to buy a replacement from your local Best Buy.
+The NVIDIA Shield uses a proprietary power cord, so you won’t be able to buy a replacement from your local Best Buy.
 You’ll have to order one directly from NVIDIA.

 Unfortunately, several users on NVIDIA’s official forum have reported challenges because NVIDIA doesn’t sell the cables directly.

-Next, check to ensure that your TV is set to the correct HDMI input.
+Next, ensure your TV is set to the correct HDMI input.
 You may need to pull your TV away from the wall to get a better view.

-Follow the cable from your NVIDIA Shield to your TV and note which HDMI port it’s plugged into on your TV.
+Follow the HDMI cable from your NVIDIA Shield to your TV and note which HDMI port it’s connected to your TV.

 Next, grab your TV’s remote control and verify that the Shield and TV are set to the same input.